 Create Quantitative Color Measurements With Spectrophotometry

 Color is a measurable science, even if it seems like a subjective quality.
-We perceive color based on how much an object transmits and absorbs the wavelengths of light, and we can measure this transmittance and absorbance to quantify color.
+We perceive color based on how much an object transmits and reflects the wavelengths of light, and we can measure this transmittance and reflectance to quantify color.

 Spectrophotometers achieve this measurement with a single light source separated into each individual wavelength.
 These different wavelengths appear as different colors.
-Violet light has the highest wavelength frequency, and red has the lowest.
+In the visible spectrum range, violet has the shortest wavelength and the highest frequency.
+Red has the longest wavelength and the lowest frequency.

-A spectrophotometer will isolate a single wavelength and direct it at a sample.
-Then, a sensor will measure how much of the light is absorbed and transmitted.
-The colors an object transmits are the colors we see, so beet powder transmits violet and red.
-The spectrophotometer will create a dataset of the different wavelengths for users to understand the color makeup of a sample.
+A spectrophotometer will isolate selected wavelengths and direct them at a sample.
+Then, a sensor will measure how much of the light is reflected and transmitted.
+The colors an object transmits or reflects are the colors we see, so beet powder reflects violet and red.
+The spectrophotometer will create a data set of the different wavelengths for users to understand the color makeup of a sample.

 02-Applying-Spectrophotometry-in-Meat-Substitute-Development-min.jpg